lchoe24/leaflet/README.md

 ```

 ### 5. (Optional) Populate Demo Data
+If you want to test the app with sample entries (useful for exploring features like Insights and History):
 ```bash
 python scripts/populate_demo.py
 ```
-> ⚠️ **Warning:** This script wipes all existing journal entries and replaces them with demo data.
+> ⚠️ **Warning:** This wipes all existing journal entries and replaces them with demo data.

 ### 6. Run the App
 ```bash